Where to see polar bears

 Svalbard, otherwise known as Spitsbergen, is among the top locations for spotting polar bears.
 In fact, polar bears are one of the primary reasons thousands of tourists embark on voyages to the Arctic, especially the Arctic archipelago of Svalbard.

-So if you’ve ever wondered where to see polar bears, this location is one of the best answers to that question.
-Though nobody can guarantee you will spot one, there are a number of Svalbard cruises devoted almost exclusively to finding and viewing these magnificent animals.
+Though nobody can guarantee you will spot a polar bear, there are a number of Svalbard cruises devoted almost exclusively to finding and viewing these magnificent animals.

 Polar bear tour basics